-Not surprising, then, are the national standards that trainers are held to.
+Not surprising, then, are the standards that trainers are held to.

-ATs must graduate with a bachelors or master’s degree and pass the Board of Certification Exam (BOC) to work with professional athletes.
-There’s also regular renewals on that certification to demonstrate continued learning and competence.
+Athletic trainers must graduate with a bachelors or master’s degree and pass the Board of Certification Exam (BOC) to work with professional athletes.
+There’s also regular renewals on the certification to demonstrate continued learning and competence.

 All this is to ensure that athletes are healthy and performing at their peak potential.

-But ATs do their work in many job settings and treat a range of individuals beyond those traditional venues, such as:
+Athletic trainers work in all sorts of job settings and treat a host of individuals beyond traditional sporting venues, such as: